altruios/namshubettulpa/public/namshubettulpa/consequences.md

 'M::Not halloween'
-~Martha suppressed a smile, and realized, that was probably the only time he could easily go out in pubic~ ~Without being killed or becoming famous, that is~ "A::I don't see any notes about Al-tok"
+~Martha suppressed a smile, and realized, that was probably the only time he could easily go out in pubic~ ~Without being killed or becoming famous, that is~ 'M::No, wait...'
+`['They could just tattoo brand Wilbert's forehead', 'he could wear a hat' => ~360 view of a namshub~,
+]
+`
+'M::A hat might blow off, and a branding, or tattoo is a bit much, but still: something' "A::I don't see any notes about Al-tok"
 "G::Then what's the plan?"
 `{TODO:finish}`